Your Labour & Birth

 The CTG and other methods of monitoring may be used intermittently throughout your labour so we can provide you with optimum care.
 You can read about our range of monitoring methods in the Monitoring your baby page of this website.

 Labour is an emotional and exhausting experience and you may feel excited, scared, frustrated and overjoyed along the way.
-Our experienced and caring team of midwives are there for you and your support person and will help wherever possible to make your labour as stress free as they can.
+Our experienced and caring team of midwives are there for you and will help wherever possible to ensure your labour is managed according to your wishes.